MU-PING/Math-parentheses/README.md

 A mathematical expression is given without parentheses.
 Design an algorithm to parenthesize the expression such that the value of the expression is maximized.
 For example, consider the expression: 2 + 7 * 5.
 There are two ways to parenthesize the expression 2 + ( 7 * 5 ) = 37 and ( 2 + 7 ) * 5 = 45, so in this case, your algorithm
 should output the second expression.
 Here, you may assume the given expressions contain only 3 kinds of binary operators ‘ + ’, ‘ - ’, and ‘ * ’.

+* Input：數學表達式
+* Output：含括號的數學表達式，其值最大

+1 <= expression's length <= 30 and if there are several solutions, output one of them

 Example 1
 ```
 Input: 2 + 7 * 5 - 3 * 6
 Output: ( ( ( 2 + 7 ) * 5 ) - 3 ) * 6  or  ( ( ( ( 2 + 7 ) * 5 ) - 3 ) * 6 )
 ```
-1 <= expression's length <= 30 and if there are several solutions, output one of them.

 Test 1
 ```